awslabs/aws-cloudformation-template-formatter/README.md

 Options:
   --help    Show this message and exit.
+  -c, --compact  Produce more compact output.
   -j, --json     Output the template as JSON (default format: YAML).
   -w, --write    Write the output back to the file rather than to stdout.
 ```

 ### Go package documentation

-**The API for cfn-format will be changing in 1.0.0**

-To see the current Go documentation for cfn-format, please check [format/exported.go](https://github.com/awslabs/aws-cloudformation-template-formatter/blob/0.3.0/format/exported.go).
+To see the current Go documentation for cfn-format, please check [format/exported.go](https://github.com/awslabs/aws-cloudformation-template-formatter/tree/master/format/format.go).